totti0223/P2PNet_tfkeras/README.md

 - [The P2PNet Paper in arxiv](https://arxiv.org/abs/2107.12746)

 - [Official github repository](https://github.com/TencentYoutuResearch/CrowdCounting-P2PNet)

-  - **IMPORTANT**.
-    - To avoid legal issues, I tentatively set the license following the [official](https://github.com/TencentYoutuResearch/CrowdCounting-P2PNet/blob/main/LICENSE).
-However, after confirmation, can release the repo as other license format.
-Read the following note.
-  - **ADVICE WANTED**.
-    - The original repo states that any "with modification" of the repo will be restricted to the original license.
-However I wrote this code from scratch reading the paper, and believe is not a derivative, therefore I beleive I can set any license I want.
-    - Nonetheless, I can not assure to any third person for use of this repo in other license format, as I am not a professional in this field, as the context of "with modification" is vague to me.
-    - If someone can confirm/assure that this repo codes are safe to set my own license, I can change the LICENCE as soon as possible.

 - [detr-tensorflow](https://github.com/Visual-Behavior/detr-tensorflow)
   - Borrowed codes around Hungarian Matching Algorithm* and Categorical Cross Entropy Loss.
 This repo is a MIT License, so this should be not a problem upon custom license as long as I cite the repo.